Anatomy and Cell BiologyMaster of Science (MSc)

 There are a couple of things.
 The first would be my colleagues in the Shepherd lab.
 The lab has a nurturing environment, allowing us to ask questions and bounce ideas off one another.
 Additionally, my supervisor is very supportive but lets his students work independently.
 This allows me to build on my problem-solving skills.
 Another important part is the seminar course that we are required to take in this program.
 This course is built upon developing presentation skills.
 This is an essential skill for researchers as clearly presenting findings is what makes research meaningful.

 Medical Sciences Rm 443

 London, Ontario N6A 5C1

 The Anatomy & Cell Biology Program offers a modern collaborative training experience catering to the needs of the individual student pursuing an MSc degree.
 Our dedicated, award-winning mentors and state-of-the-art facilities provide a rich training environment in which students can immerse themselves in one or more academic disciplines, including cell biology, neurobiology, anatomical sciences, and/ or education scholarship.

-The research stream is a research-intensive, thesis-based program designed to prepare students for a career as a research scientist in academia or industry.
+The thesis-based option is research-intensive and designed to prepare students for a career as a research scientist in academia or industry.

-The clinical stream offers a unique training experience consisting of course work, research, and hands-on teaching experience; and is intended to prepare the next generation of medical educators and scholars.
+The project-based option offers a unique clinical training experience consisting of course work, research, and hands-on teaching experience; and is intended to prepare the next generation of medical educators and scholars.